Year 5 2025

 Mt St Michael’s College aims to provide an excellent education for young women in the Catholic tradition administered through Mary Aikenhead Ministries.

-Students educated at Mt St Michael’s College will be nurtured in the tradition of the Sisters of Charity to be principled young women with a passion for life, a commitment to justice and the courage to live out the teachings of Jesus
+Students educated at Mt St Michael’s College will be nurtured in the tradition of the Sisters of Charity to be principled young women with a passion for life, a commitment to justice and the courage to live out the teachings of Jesus.

 Mt St Michael’s is deeply committed to this mission as we nurture and form our current students in Years 7 – 12.
 Through the introduction of Years 5 and 6, we can continue to fulfil our mission and provide more opportunities for families and their daughters to access a Catholic education founded in the tradition of the Sisters of Charity under the Stewardship of Mary Aikenhead Ministries.

 Girls commence at MSM at the very beginning of their adolescent journey.
 These are such formative years of development; building personal identity, values and beliefs, character and competencies and ultimately the lens through which the future will be viewed and embraced.
-We welcome the opportunity to form Year 5 and 6 students and instil in them from an early age the values that were gifted to us by the Sisters of Charity - hope, justice, love and compassion.
+We welcome the opportunity to form Year 5 and 6 students, and instil in them from an early age the values that were gifted to us by the Sisters of Charity - hope, justice, love and compassion.
 We have a wonderful opportunity to inspire them with the stories of the Sisters of Charity and cultivate connections between the Charity charism and daily life.
 This will include participation in social justice programs and service activities and in doing so bring the love of Christ to all they meet.

-At the heart of our culture is our faith and mission reflecting our motto “in faith and love”.
+At the heart of our culture is our faith and mission reflecting our motto “In faith and love”.
 At Mt St Michael’s College we are renowned for our caring and nurturing environment; one in every girl is known and valued.
 The caring pastoral relationships that exist between staff and students are the foundation of MSM and will be extended into our Junior School.

 It is an exciting prospect to begin forming our girls from a young age, as we bring to fruition our Vision of the MSM Graduate, affectionately known as the 5Cs.
-Year 5 students who commence at MSM will commence their journey as young women of commitment, confidence, compassion, conscience and competence.
+Year 5 students at MSM will commence their journey as young women of commitment, confidence, compassion, conscience and competence.

 Mt St Michael’s College continues to recreate itself, always mindful that the Gospel and ministry of Jesus is at the heart of all we do.
 Venerable Mary Aikenhead stated that